New Fulshear Branch Library Now Open!

 Sat 10 am – 5 pm

 Construction of the new Fulshear Branch Library is the final phase of a $19.8-million bond referendum approved by voters in November 2015, which included $13.4 million for a new library to be built on the north side of the county.
-The new Fulshear Branch Library is located off Texas Heritage Parkway; a date has not yet been set for the opening.
+The new Fulshear Branch Library is located off Texas Heritage Parkway, north of FM 1093.

 “The area served by the Bob Lutts Fulshear/Simonton Branch Library has grown and changed considerably since the library was originally built in 1998,” says Russell.
 “When the library was first built, it was designed to meet the needs of the community at that time.
 No one could have imagined how much Fulshear would grow in such a relatively short time!”